MicRaj/Python-Projects/README.md

 # Python-Projects
-Some projects I have been working on.
+Some projects I have been working on to help me learn Python.

 -Conways Game Of Life